torvalds/linux/Documentation/userspace-api/media/v4l/mmap.rst

 	    munmap(buffers[i].start[j], buffers[i].length[j]);

 Conceptually streaming drivers maintain two buffer queues, an incoming and an outgoing queue.
-They separate the synchronous capture or output operation locked to a video clock from the application which is subject to random disk or network delays and preemption by other processes, thereby reducing the probability of data loss.
+They separate the synchroanalus capture or output operation locked to a video clock from the application which is subject to random disk or network delays and preemption by other processes, thereby reducing the probability of data loss.
 The queues are organized